Boundary, Not Cowardice: 5 Times A Text Message Is the Only Respectful Way to End A Distasteful Relationship

 If your relationship is not defined, then it is ok to text.
 After three casual dates, you were introduced to friends formally, or may have some other issues, then texting will make things less awkward.

 A text like “I had a great time with you, but I am looking for someone different.
 I wish you better.”
-Is respectful and helps you convey your feelings too.
+It is respectful and helps you convey your feelings, too.
 It’s better than ghosting and saves both parties from emotional labor, too.

 3. When the Partner Refuses to Accept the Decision